Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-If one further assumes a lower bound on the marginal probability for every vertex and every valid spin assignment then Chen, Liu and Vigoda~\cite{CLV21} proved an optimal upper bound on the mixing time.
+If one further assumes a lower bound on the marginal probability for every vertex and every valid pinning, then Chen, Liu and Vigoda~\cite{CLV21} proved an optimal upper bound on the mixing time, rather than the relaxation time.

 \begin{definition}[Marginally bounded] For $b>0$, we say that $\mu$ is $b$-marginally bounded if for all pinnings $\tau\in\Pinning$, for all $v\in V$, all $s\in\{0,1\}$, then the following holds:

 \end{definition}